krb5/krb5/doc/appdev/gssapi.rst

   keytab.
 The value may be the name of a principal in the keytab, or the empty string.
 If the empty string is given, any ``host`` service principal in the keytab may be used.
 (New in release 1.19.)

+In release 1.20 or later, if a collection name is specified for **cache** in a call to gss_store_cred_into(), an existing cache for the client principal within the collection will be selected, or a new cache will be created within the collection.
+If *overwrite_cred* is false and the selected credential cache already exists, a **GSS_S_DUPLICATE_ELEMENT** error will be returned.
+If *default_cred* is true, the primary cache of the collection will be switched to the selected cache.

 Importing and exporting credentials